So you have been tasked with the daunting challenge of finding a large ski chalet in the Alps for your group ski holiday… Where do you start?

 Fux – At the bottom of the home piste, you’ll find the avant-garde Fux, a Euro-Asian restaurant, jazz-bar & lounge, where the food is as exquisite as the views from the floor to ceiling windows.

-Heading back down the mountain it’s time to hits the apres… if you didn’t already start at lunch.
+Heading back down the mountain it’s time to hit the apres… if you didn’t already start at lunch.
 If there is one thing Lech does well it’s om-pah-pah discos and cigar bars!
+Here are just a section of bars for the best apres in Lech…

 Burg Ice Bar – First on the list is Burg Ice Bar in Oberlech.
 The pistes have widened up, so no need to worry about wobbly apres legs for the rest of the journey down.
 This is the largest outdoor bar in Oberlech, and it’s the place to be for cheesy Austrian apres music.